 - England – Stonehenge is known for its precise alignment with the sun’s movement and may have been a sacred place of worship and celebration for solstices for thousands of year.
 People gather at the site to sing, dance, play instruments and kiss the stones as they wait for the sun to rise.

-- Antarctica – a swim in icy waters marks the passage of midwinter for expeditioners at Australia’s Antarctic and sub Antarctic stations.
+- Antarctica – a swim in icy waters marks the passage of midwinter for expeditions at Australia’s Antarctic and sub Antarctic stations.
 Crews mark the winter solstice with a range of activities including games, pantomimes and a gourmet dinner.

 - Iran – the family gather together, usually at the house of the oldest, and celebrate by eating, drinking and reading poems.
 Nuts, pomegranates and watermelons are particularly served during this festival.

-How to celebrate the Winter Solstice with your kids
+How to celebrate the Winter Solstice with your family

 The Winter Solstice is a great opportunity to get together with family and friends and celebrate with your favourite warming foods and have lots of fun.
 Who knows, this could mark the start of a new annual tradition in your family?

-Get the kids involved too by getting them into the kitchen to help you make delicious meals and try some simple activities like our Winter Solstice Lanterns to decorate your home.
+Get your family involved too by getting them into the kitchen to help you make delicious meals and try some simple activities like our Winter Solstice Lanterns to decorate your home.

 Or pop over to a Solstice festival near you such as the Winter Solstice Festival by Festive Fires in Eltham, Victoria.
-Experience the full festivities of the season including mulled wine, festive foods and more activities for the children.
+Experience the full festivities of the season including mulled wine, festive foods and more activities.

 To find out more about how Hearty Health ready meals, contact us here.